Old Rochester Regional High School

 Old Rochester Regional High School (ORR) serves the towns of Marion, Mattapoisett, and Rochester.
+It also includes the neighboring town of Wareham.
 The school was originally built in 1961 and underwent a major renovation beginning in 2001.
-This project added the auditorium and combined the high school with the adjacent Old Rochester Regional Junior High School.
+This project added richard and combined the high school with the adjacent Old Rochester Regional Junior High School.
 The student population is approximately 700 students.
 Although the school is named "Old Rochester", it is not located in the current town of Rochester.
-Instead, it was built in Mattapoisett, with its fields leaking into Marion, Massachusetts.
+Instead, it was built in Mattapoisett.
 The name Old Rochester refers to the original town of Rochester which included all three towns served by ORRHS.
-ORRHS is a part of the Old Rochester Regional School District.

 Athletics

-Old Rochester offers a wide variety of different athletic programs for both girls and boys.
-These include track and field, basketball, ice hockey, football, swim, dance, cheer, field hockey, golf, and cross country.
+Old Rochester offers a wide variety of athletic programs for girls and boys.
+These include track and field, basketball, ice hockey, football, lacrosse, volleyball, soccer, sail, softball, swim, dance, field hockey, golf, and cross country.

 Academics

 ORRHS offers a wide array of classes to students and currently operates 11 departments.
 Both honors level and AP level courses are offered.